 It is important that they understand the definition of these words and can use them in a sentence.

-In R.E., we will be exploring the concept of ‘Ritual’ in the context of Islam and how this religious belief shapes the lives of these individuals and communities.
+In R.E., we will be exploring the concept of ‘Resurrection’ in the context of Christianity and the Easter Story.

-Finally in Music, we will be exploring the topic ‘Roots’ which explores mini musical performance.
+Finally in Music, we will be continuing our exploration of the topic ‘Roots’ which explores mini musical performance.
 Pupils will be singing a traditional Ghanaian song, devise rhythmical actions to music and developing a performance of a musical.